 By 1861, America was embroiled in a Civil War.
 While one cannot determine views on slavery simply from participation in the war, records indicate that somewhere near 170 former Princeton Seminary students served in some official military capacity during the Civil War.
 Of this total, 145 served with the Union and 24 with the Confederacy.
 For the most part, those who served acted as chaplains, though two served as surgeons for the Union and another handful served in official support roles for the Union war effort.
 Thirty-nine alumni are recorded as serving in combat roles with the Union Army, and five in combat roles for the Confederacy.61

-The number of African-American students at Princeton Seminary in the nineteenth century was never large, but at least some had personally experienced slavery before coming to the Seminary.
-African-American alumni of the Seminary often were able to put their abilities, combined with their education, to significant use following graduation in working for the welfare of their people.
-Although a number of them only came to Princeton Seminary after the close of the Civil War, they had often been born during the period of slavery, and their lives and ministries were deeply shaped by the pre-Civil War history of the African-American community and the new challenges that emerged in the period of Reconstruction.
+The number of African American students at Princeton Seminary in the 19th century was never large, but at least some had personally experienced slavery before coming to the Seminary.
+African American alumni of the Seminary often were able to put their abilities, combined with their education, to significant use following graduation in working for the welfare of their people.
+Although a number of them only came to Princeton Seminary after the close of the Civil War, they had often been born during the period of slavery, and their lives and ministries were deeply shaped by the pre-Civil War history of the African American community and the new challenges that emerged in the period of Reconstruction.
 Since many of their stories are not well known, it is appropriate to recount at least a few of them here.

-Another outstanding nineteenth century African-American alumnus of Princeton Seminary was William Alfred Byrd (Class of 1894).
+Another outstanding 19th century African American alumnus of Princeton Seminary was William Alfred Byrd (Class of 1894).
 Born in South Carolina in 1867, he grew up in North Carolina and received his education at Biddle College.
-When he arrived at Princeton Seminary in 1891, he was the only African-American student in his class.
+When he arrived at Princeton Seminary in 1891, he was the only African American student in his class.
 He would become not only an honor student, but treasurer of his class.
-After graduation he was told that after a year of service in the parish he might return to Biddle as its president, provided that he not speak out too forcefully concerning “certain things,” which his son understood to mean speaking out on issues concerning civil rights for African-Americans in the American South.
-Refusing the offer under these conditions, he served for two years in rural congregations in North Carolina, and then moved to Arkansas where he became principal and chaplain of the Cotton Plant Industrial Academy, a secondary school for African-Americans.
+After graduation he was told that after a year of service in the parish he might return to Biddle as its president, provided that he not speak out too forcefully concerning “certain things,” which his son understood to mean speaking out on issues concerning civil rights for African Americans in the American South.
+Refusing the offer under these conditions, he served for two years in rural congregations in North Carolina, and then moved to Arkansas where he became principal and chaplain of the Cotton Plant Industrial Academy, a secondary school for African Americans.